 Challenge number Detail of challenge 1 Our baseline entry assessments show that our disadvantaged children have low starting points when they arrive in Reception, particularly in the prime areas of learning and in communication and language.
 Many of our disadvantaged students are also EAL and have lower communication and language skills upon entering the school.
 This is a common theme throughout the school as our disadvantaged children typically have lower communication and language skills than their peers.
 2 Our EYFS and Phonics attainment data shows a significant gap between disadvantaged students and their peers in reading and phonics.
 In EYFS, there is also a gap in writing.
-3 The disruption of lockdown has increased the gap across all subjects in EYFS, end of KS1 and end of KS2, although this is starting to close as a result of previous years' strategies and support.
-4 Our whole school attendance is currently 3% lower than our target of 96% whole school attendance.
-In 2021-22 100% of our persistent absentees were disadvantaged.
+3 The pandemic and its impact has increased the gap across all subjects in EYFS, end of KS1 and end of KS2, especially in Writing.
+4 As of Autumn 1, our whole school attendance is currently 0.6% lower than our target of 96% whole school attendance.
+At this stage in the year, 55% of our persistent absentees are disadvantaged.
 5 Our disadvantaged children may be more vulnerable to SEMH & PSED need.
 We want to provide a range of access to targeted support services for children and their families.
 6 Our children often have limited exposure to and engagement with enrichment experiences outside of school.